Firefighters said creating a defensible space around your home is one of the most effective ways to protect it from wildfires.

 “We still have the temperatures and the dry fuels out in our community, we need to be extra vigilant,” Ashley Blakely with Fire District 3 said.

-The trailer is available free of charge to people living in fire district three service area.
+The trailer is available free of charge to people living in Fire District 3 service area.
 A wildfire home assessment must be completed on the property before requesting the trailer.

 “We’re looking for a really healthy defensible space and that’s typically the first 30 feet from the furthest extension of your home and out.
 You don’t want the brush and the juniper and the dry leaves and vegetation around the base of your home.
 You want that completely removed,” Blakely said.